Rouizi/OC_project13/README.md

 # OC_project13

-this project is the final project of the [openclassrooms path](https://openclassrooms.com/fr/paths/68-developpeur-dapplication-python).
+This project is the final project of the [openclassrooms path](https://openclassrooms.com/fr/paths/68-developpeur-dapplication-python).

 The website allows you to rent cars between individuals, you can visit it at the following address: https://booshcar.herokuapp.com/